Privacy: Philosophical views on privacy

 Privacy has historical roots in ancient Greek philosophical discussions.
 The most well-known of these was Aristotle's distinction between two spheres of life: the public sphere of the polis, associated with political life, and the private sphere of the oikos, associated with domestic life.
-In the United States, more systematic treatises of privacy did not appear until the 1890s, with the development of privacy law in America.
+Privacy is valued along with other basic necessities of life in the Jewish deutero-canonical Book of Sirach.